psergiojr/advent-of-code/README.md

-# advent of code 2022
+# Advent of Code

-My solutions in Python.
+My solutions for Advent of Code since 2022.
+Mostly in Python.